 In the United Kingdom, the Financial Conduct Authority (or FCA) has held discussions and consulted with experts on the use of financial leverage when trading in active markets.
 However, the FCA hasn’t yet enforced rule changes in this regard.
 Market traders in the United Kingdom are still able to take advantage of the benefits of trading on margin.
 Essentially, traders are able to use leverage to magnify position exposure.
 When traders open a trading account using a small deposit size, currency movements can have a limited impact on the ability to generate profits.
 However, the use of margin and leverage can remove many of these obstacles and enable traders to command large position sizes even with a relatively small capital outlay.

 In Europe, other protective measures have been implemented by the German regulator BaFin, which initiated negative balance protection.
 These type of restrictions place added responsibilities on the shoulders of market trading brokers, which must install mechanisms to prevent market losses that are larger than the money that has been deposited into a trading account.
-Given the region’s highly transparent markets, ease of access, and favorable regulatory environment, it’s not entirely surprising that the United Kingdom has emerged as one of the world’s main hubs for forex traders.
+Given the region’s highly transparent markets, ease of access, and favourable regulatory environment, it’s not entirely surprising that the United Kingdom has emerged as one of the world’s main hubs for forex traders.
 What is also clear is that financial market trading has grown strongly in terms of its popularity amongst global internet users and that there are many positive trends that support the outlook for continued growth and popularity in the future.

 These days, traders only need a stable internet connection and a reliable market platform in order to begin building wealth through investments in foreign exchange.
 Since many brokers offer platforms that are available as mobile apps, traders can even take their trades on the go while using a smartphone.
 From a trading management perspective, this is an excellent approach for traders that tend to have active investment styles (i.e. day trading or swing trading).
 Of course, not al trading styles will fall into these categories but it remains clear that better access to mobile technology has made it easier for forex brokers to connect with a growing number of traders around the world.